 After your treatment

-- If a medical emergency occurs, let your doctor know that you have had internal radiotherapy treatment.
+- If a medical emergency happens, let your doctor know that you have had internal radiotherapy treatment.

 - For a few days after a radioactive drink you might need to flush the toilet twice, each time you use it.